-The MSc Applied Sport Psychology programme considers a comprehensive and contemporary approach to learning, research, and applied practice in this specialist discipline of psychology and sport science.
-The programme seeks to align to both the British Psychological Society (BPS) (see appendix 2) as well as the professional standards of the Health and Care Professions Council (HCPC).
-The programme is underpinned by current research, theoretical discourse and professional practice with specific applied emphasis on developing students further to become practically and ethically competent and confident in the field of sport and exercise psychology.
-The programme seeks to further develop students' existing knowledge and understanding from undergraduate learning as well as considering continued professional development of practical, ethical and transferable skills relevant to further progression and training of BPS chartership, HCPC registration, and British Association of Sport and Exercise Science (BASES) Supervised Experience.
+The MSc Applied Sport Psychology programme, which is accredited by the British Psychological Society (BPS), considers a contemporary and comprehensive approach to postgraduate learning, research, and applied practice in this specialist discipline of sport psychology.
+The programme aligns to both the BPS and the professional standards of the Health and Care Professions Council (HCPC).
+The programme is underpinned by current research, theoretical discourse and professional practice; with specific applied emphasis on developing students further to become practically and ethically competent and confident in the field of sport and exercise psychology.
+The programme seeks to develop students' existing knowledge and understanding from undergraduate learning as well as considering continued professional development of practical, ethical and transferable skills relevant to further progression and training.
+For example, becoming a qualified sport and exercise psychology through HCPC registration via the BPS stage 2 qualification or the British Association of Sport and Exercise Sciences (BASES) Sport and Exercise Psychology Accreditation Route SEPAR qualification pathway.